cBio-MSKCC/ProteomeGenerator2/BIC_notes/run_on_juno.md

         /juno/work/bic/byrne/pg2/20231023_new_cmd/2023-Oct-12-KasuminonDAC.yaml

     # Modify /juno/work/bic/byrne/pg2/20231023_new_cmd/2023-Oct-12-KasuminonDAC.yaml
-    # NOTE: Since Nick copied full paths to data, in our config all original paths are prepended
+    # NOTE: Since Nick copied full paths to data, in our config some original paths
+    # to stock references are prepended with /juno/depot/custom/PG2 and original paths
-    # with /juno/res/mix/Cache/2023-09-14/2023_10_test_data
+    # to input (fastqs) are prepended with /juno/res/mix/Cache/2023-09-14/2023_10_test_data
     ```
     **NOTE:** both original and modified configs are also in [ProteomeGenerator2/BIC_config](../BIC_config)